 - The Chair of the RCOG’s Subspecialty Committee reviews all applications for ATSMs within subspecialty training

 Find out more

-If you can’t find the answers you’re looking for here, please email the Advanced Training Coordinator at email@example.com or call +44 20 7045 6789.
+If you need any help or advice, please email the Advanced Training Coordinator at email@example.com or call +44 20 7045 6789.